-Subpart D. Formal decision process
+Subpart E. Decision process.

-If the above methods have not resolved the complaint within a reasonable period of time to the satisfaction of the designated officer, or the designated officer determines additional steps should be taken, the procedures in this subpart must be followed.
+If the above methods have not resolved the complaint within a reasonable period of time to the satisfaction of the designated officer, or the designated officer feels additional steps should be taken, the procedures in this subpart shall be followed.

-Designated officer.
-The designated officer or the investigator shall:

-a.) prepare an investigation report and forward it to the decision-maker for review and decision; and b.) take additional investigative measures as requested by the decision-maker.

-2. Decision-maker.
-After receiving the investigation report prepared by the designated officer or investigator, the decision-maker shall:

-a. determine whether additional steps should be taken prior to making the decision.
-Additional steps may include:

-- 1. a request that the designated officer or investigator conduct further investigative measures; and - 2. a request for additional information which may include a written response from the complainant or respondent relating to the allegations of the complaint.

-b. take other measures deemed necessary to determine whether a violation of Board Policy 1B.1 occurred;

-c. when making the decision, use a preponderance of evidence standard, meaning that it is more likely than not that the policy has been violated, taking into account the totality of the circumstances, including the nature and extent of the behaviors, the relationship(s) between the parties, the context in which the alleged incident(s) occurred, and other relevant factors;

-d. as appropriate, consistent with applicable state and federal data privacy laws, issue a decision in writing to the complainant, respondent and designated officer of the determination, and the basis for the determination, as to whether Board Policy 1B.1 has been violated.

-e. determine the nature, scope, and timing of disciplinary or corrective action and the process for implementation if a violation of Board Policy 1B.1 occurred.
-This may include consultation with student affairs, human resources or supervisory personnel to determine appropriate discipline. f. conduct that is determined not to have violated Board policy 1B.1 may be considered under another procedure, if appropriate.

-g. prior to issuing decision letters, decision-makers shall submit drafts of the written decision and investigation report to the Office of General Counsel for review.

-Part 6.
-College, University or System Office Action

-The college, university, or system office shall take the appropriate disciplinary or corrective action based on results of the investigation.
-The designated officer shall make appropriate inquires to ascertain the effectiveness of any corrective or disciplinary action.
-Complainants and other individuals are encouraged to report any subsequent conduct they believe violates Board Policy 1B.1, as well as allegations of retaliation to the designated officer.

-Written notice to parties relating to discipline, resolutions, or final dispositions resulting from the report/complaint process in this procedure is deemed to be official correspondence from the college, university, or system office.
-In accordance with Minn.
-Rule 3905.0500, the college, university, or system office is responsible for filing the complaint disposition concerning complaints against employees with the Commissioner of Management and Budget within 30 days of final disposition.
+- 1. Designated officer.
+The designated officer shall: - a.) prepare an investigation report and forward it to the decisionmaker for review and decision; - b.) take additional investigative measures as requested by the decisionmaker; and - c) be responsible for coordinating responses to requests for information contained in an investigation report in accordance with the Minnesota Government Data Practices Act and other applicable law including, but not limited to, the Family Educational Rights and Privacy Act (FERPA).
+In determining the appropriate response, the designated officer shall consult with the campus data practice compliance official and/or the Office of General Counsel. - 2.
+Decision maker.
+After receiving the investigation report prepared by the designated officer, the decisionmaker shall: - a.) determine whether additional steps should be taken prior to making the decision.
+Additional steps may include: - 1. a request that the designated officer conduct further investigative measures; - 2. a meeting with the complainant, respondent or other involved individuals.
+If a meeting involving a represented employee is convened, the complainant or respondent may choose to be accompanied by the bargaining unit representative, in accordance with the applicable collective bargaining agreement and federal and state law; and - 3. a request for additional information which may include a written response from the complainant or respondent relating to the allegations of the complaint. - b.) take other measures deemed necessary to determine whether a violation of Board Policy 1B.1 has been established; - c.) when making the decision, take into account the totality of the circumstances, including the nature and extent of the behaviors, the relationship(s) between the parties, the context in which the alleged incident(s) occurred, and other relevant factors; - d.) determine the nature, scope and timing of disciplinary or corrective action and the process for implementation if a violation of the nondiscrimination policy occurs.
+This may include consultation with human resources or supervisory personnel to determine appropriate discipline; - e.)
+As appropriate, consistent with applicable state and federal data privacy laws, report in writing to the complainant, respondent and the designated officer her or his findings, and the basis for those findings, as to whether Board policy 1B.1 has been violated. f.)
+Conduct that is determined not to have violated Board policy 1B.1 shall be referred to another procedure for further action, if appropriate.

 Part 7.
+System office, college, or university action.

+The system office, college, or university shall take the appropriate corrective action based on results of the investigation, and the designated officer shall make appropriate inquires to ascertain the effectiveness of any corrective or disciplinary action.
+Complainants are encouraged to report any subsequent conduct that violates Board Policy 1B.1.1, as well as allegations of retaliation.

+Written notice to parties relating to discipline, resolutions, and/or final dispositions resulting from the report/complaint process is deemed to be official correspondence from the system office, college or university.
+In accordance with state law, the system office, college or university is responsible for filing the complaint disposition concerning complaints against employees with the Commissioner of Employee Relations within 30 days of final disposition.

+Part 8.
 Appeal

-Subpart A. Filing an appeal
+Subpart A. Filing an appeal.